You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 Apply for a planning grant to prepare an EU-application!

-• At the December meeting: November 23, 2025
+• At the May meeting: May 12, 2026

 Please note that smaller application planning cheques can be applied for on shorter notice with a more expeditive application process.
 These mainly aim to fund late-stage consultancy input on developed applications which are too close to the submission deadline to benefit from the regular grant application window.